fverac/logisticreg/README.md

 # logisticreg
-Logistic Regression classifiers for 2 different datasets.
+Logistic Regression classifiers built using numpy and autograd that work with 2 different datasets.

 Fabio Vera